syncora-ai/resume-screening-llm-training-dataset/README.md

 # Resume Screening & HR Conversations Dataset for LLM Training

-Recruitment and career advisory tools often require sensitive data, which is difficult to access and share.
-This dataset removes that barrier by providing **synthetic HR conversations and resume screening Q&A**, structured for **LLM training** in JSONL format.
+Recruitment and career advisory teams in the HR industry often face challenges with sensitive, hard-to-access data.
+This dataset removes that barrier by providing synthetic HR conversations and resume screening Q&A, structured for LLM training in JSONL format.

-It’s designed for developers and researchers who want to build **HR assistants, candidate screening bots, and career guidance tools**—without using real resumes or personal information.
+It enables HR teams and AI developers to build smarter internal chatbots, automate candidate screening, accelerate onboarding workflows, and create AI-powered career advisory tools, all while keeping data privacy intact.
+This helps organizations improve efficiency, reduce manual effort, and scale AI-driven HR solutions.

+**By Syncora.ai, enabling privacy-safe, high-quality synthetic data for smarter AI.**
 ---

 ## ✅ Why This Dataset?